 1. Competitive Rivalry –

-Competitive Rivalry is the number and strength of your competitors.
-Here you look at the questions like How many rivals you have?
+Competitive analysis Rivalry is the number and strength of your competitors.
+Here you look at the questions like How many rivals do you have?
 Who are they and what is the quality of their products and services?
 How does it compare to yours?

-The companies can implement strategies like aggressive price cuts and strong marketing campaigns to attract the customers where there is intense rivalry.
+The companies can implement strategies like aggressive price cuts and strong marketing campaigns to attract customers where there is an intense rivalry.
 So if your customers and suppliers feel like they are not getting a good deal from you, they can turn to others.

 2. Supplier Power –

-The supplier power depends on how easy it is or your suppliers to increase or decrease the prices.
+The supplier power depends on how easy it is for your suppliers to increase or decrease the prices.
 The questions you need to ask are- What is the number of your potential suppliers?
 Is the product or service they provide unique?
 And lastly how expensive it would be for you to switch from one supplier to the other.

 3. Buyer Power –

 Is it easy for your buyers to drive your prices down?
 What is the number of buyers you are dealing with and how big are their orders?
 Is it easy for them to switch from your products to your rival’s?